zakariabijoy/Dom-Pig-Game/README.md

 ![alt text](https://github.com/zakariabijoy/Dom-Pig-Game-/blob/master/game_ss.png)

-This is a JavaScript roll dice game developed by doing dom manipulation using js.
+This is a JavaScript roll dice game developed by doing dom manipulation of js and basic use of js.

 Game Rules: